|– All societies find it important to call parents by these names and nicknames|

 —R. D. Laing (1971, p.
 78)

-We call parents—and ourselves as parents—‘parents’ because we are telling them what they ‘are’.
-That is, we are telling these people what they must do, echoing how their own parents spoke to them when they were small.
+We call parents—and ourselves as parents—‘parents’ because we attempt to direct their behaviour by talking about what they ‘are’.
+That is, we assume that language determines our nature and actions.
 This is how our species maintains the moral essence of myth, unconsciously.
-(It is useful to distinguish morality, as a linguistic device, from ethics or ethical emotions.)
+(It is here useful to distinguish morality, as a linguistic device, from ethics or ethical emotions.)
 Myth is the linguistic way in which our competing tribes have been organised since time immemorial, and though we have progressed in letting go of it, we are still under its cognitive grip.[iv]
 Our knowledge of biological relatedness supports the system of kinship that defines each society, but parenthood is mainly a declaration.
 A parent is anyone who is considered responsible for our sexual relations, whom we will marry and how we will conduct moral aspects of our life.

 None of this controlling activity is exactly natural—if we understand nature as opposed to culture—but it can lead to a strong predisposition.
-The father who feels offended because you have used his personal name reacts as though you had broken a law of nature.
+The father who feels offended because you have used his personal name reacts as though you had broken a natural law.
 You ought to call him a father because of the way things are in reality, such as that he conceived you and loves you.
-Ironically, where your father is valued for being a father, your dog is devalued for being a dog.
+Ironically, the same form of address devalues your dog.
 He ought to call your dog Charlie because your relationship with this animal is also a loving reality, as valid as the ‘biological’ reality your father invokes.
-However, both arguments are just a cultural game that has little to do with the science of biology.

 This kind of ambivalent, pseudo-natural attachment is the foundation of every society.
 It is probably why we have such long childhoods compared to other animals, and certainly why our bond with parents and grandparents lasts for a lifetime—a feature we only share with a handful of other species, and even then only in the case of grandmas.[v]
 What is more, these bonds can transcend a lifetime, as they are bonds between characters more than between persons.
-In a way, we are eternal children who are being watched by parents and gods of all kinds, and who are also watchers insofar as children too have an interest in these idealistic relationships.
+In a way, we are eternal children who are being watched by parents and gods of all kinds, and who are also watchers insofar as children, too, have a biological interest in these idealistic relationships.

 This effect was illustrated by a children’s mental health specialist, who was contacted as part of Live Science’s enquiry into this ordinary mystery.[vi]
 The specialist said that the pronouns I and you are too abstract, and that the point of baby talk is to ‘indicate the relationship, “mommy and me”’.
 Yet it is the other way around.
 The pronouns I and you primarily indicate a physical distinction between two different minds; whereas mommy indicates someone who could possibly be your nanny’s mother, someone you don’t even know.
-The mommy will use the third person to refer to herself also in a situated context, ‘Mommy has to go to work’, which makes this form of speech rather abstract and self-deceptive.
+The mommy will use the third person to refer to herself also when talking to her child, ‘Mommy has to go to work’, which makes this form of speech rather abstract and self-deceptive.

 This specialist’s answer is common and surely related to the conflicting emotions that underlie such an aspect of language.
 It illustrates that even those who study the mind can prefer traditional answers to scientific ones.[vii]
 The advancement of science, however, has always consisted in overcoming these kinds of taboos and existential assumptions.
 This brings us closer to psychoanalysts and their more personal research of children and families.
 The ’60s philosopher and ‘anti-psychiatrist’ R.D.
 Laing, in particular, paid more attention to the way language shaped these most important relationships.
-His was a time when psychiatrists considered homosexuality a mental illness, just as calling someone a homosexual was considered an insult, someone could not be a respectful spouse and parent.
+His was a time when psychiatrists considered homosexuality a mental illness, just as calling someone a homosexual, or indeed an animal, was considered an insult.

 The challenge for science

 Today many people continue to suffer, essentially, because of words that have to do directly or indirectly with reproduction.
 I have never heard of anyone who dislikes being called a parent, though the new generations don’t seem to have such a good relationship with parenting as a whole.[viii]
-I personally am Jose for my own children, even though I have trouble calling my parents anything but Mum and Dad.
+I personally am Jose for my own children, though I often have trouble calling my parents by their personal names.
 I seek a more realistic view of these moral issues and how they relate to our existential troubles.[ix]
 This seems to require a good understanding of language.

 We have a good understanding of life because we have looked at living things and found common characteristics, such as reproduction.
 Any pattern that repeats tends to arouse our curiosity.
 Why do babies cry?
 Why does water fall from the sky?
 There has clearly been an exception, though, in the case of language.
 We haven’t noticed this rather strange, universal moral of calling our parents ‘parents’.
 As I mentioned at the beginning, there is an old debate in linguistics that pits those who believe that language is a kind of mental computation against those who believe it is a cultural tool.[x]
 They cannot agree on whether the grammars of our different languages are very much alike or are instead very different—and they take it personally.
 Why have biologists been relatively able to agree on a definition of life, yet linguists have not agreed on a definition of language?

 When faced with the question of why we use words in this way, scientists perhaps feel uncomfortable.
 It seems easier to favour each view of human behaviour, social or ‘natural’, in competition, much in the way the left and the right do in a context of politics.
-However, as living organisms, we must have an insight into our own nature.
-All science depends on language, language depends on kinship, and kinship is built on our first and most important relationships.
-I believe we can overcome the challenges we now face by becoming more curious about our daily lives.
+However, as living beings, we must have an insight into our own nature.
+We can overcome the challenges we now face by becoming more curious about our daily lives.